kohlerjp/jest_service/README.md

 # JestService

-TODO://
+JestService provides an API for encoding and decoding jokes in the JESt format.

 ## Up and running
-The JestService server can be started locally through mix, or through the docker image.
+The JestService server can be started locally through mix, or through docker containers.

 ### Starting with mix
 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+  * Create and migrate the database with `mix ecto.setup`
   * Install Node.js dependencies with `npm install` inside the `assets` directory
   * Start Phoenix endpoint with `mix phx.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+API is now available at [`localhost:4000/api/encode`](http://localhost:4000/api/encode)

-### Starting with docker image
+### Starting with docker
+The project can also be built with docker.
+Running `docker-compose build` will build the docker image.
+Running `docker-compose up` will start the phoenix application, setup the database and run a postgres server.

 ## Usage
-The JestService provides to endpoints, `/api/encode` and `/api/decode`.
+The JestService provides two endpoints, `/api/encode` and `/api/decode`.
 To use the service, send a POST request to either endpoint with the appropriate parameters.

 ### Encode